kavyadevd/kavyadevd/README.md

    Kavya Devadiga
 </h1>
 <h4 align="center">
-I am a Robotics Masters's student.
-I like smart autonomous systems.
-I love to design systems that would automate the dull, dangerous, and mundane tasks and make a difference in human lives for betterment.
+Machine Learning Engineer specializing in the design and development of intelligent, autonomous systems.
+My passion lies in building solutions that automate tedious and dangerous tasks, creating a meaningful impact on people's lives
 </h4>

 ##